With Google Analytics (GA) on your website, you’ll be able to answer questions like:

 In the Submission Configuration panel, you will be given the chance to add a name and description to this version.
 After you have done so, hit “Publish”.

 And that’s it!
-You should be all set—now let’s make sure everything is working properly.
+You should be all set to get detailed insights on your website traffic —now let’s make sure everything is working properly.

-Lastly, let's make sure everything is working properly.
+Lastly, let's make sure everything is working correctly.

 Once you’ve done that, open your website and click on the Google Tag Assistant icon.